 - Is there an existing method of making a prediction?
-For example we can often predict a customer’s next purchase volume simply by averaging their history.
-We need to think carefully if ML is likely to beat this baseline.
+For example, we can often predict a customer’s next purchase volume simply by averaging their history.
+We need to think carefully if machine learning is likely to beat this baseline.

 On site kickoff meeting – at least a week before the data science project project starts